 Sometimes the payment gateways have their own technical issues and may create problems.
 To avoid any of that, make sure you test different devices, browsers and scenarios.
 Make AB testing a part of your regular QC.

-Make sure your landing page is well optimized and does not take a lot of time to load.
-Sorry we mention this point quite a lot, but it is really important.
+Make sure your landing page is well optimized and does not take a lot of time to load. ( Really Sorry 🙁 for mentioning this point in every other article, but it is really important)